-Pouf ottomans are one of the most versatile small-furniture pieces around.
-They are a stool, a footrest, a table.
-They are soft and comfortable, yet structured and on-trend.
-They amp up the friendliness of a space immediately, and we just love them.
+The pouf ottoman is one of the most versatile small-furniture pieces around.
+They amp up the friendliness of a space immediately and come in many shapes.

-This tutorial will demonstrate how to make your very own pouf ottoman cube in part of an afternoon, including tips and tricks to maneuvering the parts that seem, at first glance, tricky.
-Soon you’ll be enjoying your very own pouf ottoman cube!
+This step-by-step guide will demonstrate how to make your very own DIY pouf ottoman cube including tips and tricks to make it a breeze.

 DIY Level: Beginner to intermediate sewing skills